logintc/logintc-pam/README.md

     /lib/security/pam_logintc.so.0 (symlink)
     /lib/security/pam_logintc.so.0.0.0 (shared library)

-You can also bypass the autotools process and compile the object manually.
+You can also bypass the CMake process and compile the object manually.

 For C client: